dariusbtzc/spin_booking/README.md

     - Also, replace `/path/to/your/python` with the actual path to your Python interpreter and `/path/to/your/bot_runner.py` with the path to your `bot_runner.py` script.

 **Note**: The local computer needs to be switched on for the CRON job to run.

-## Troubleshooting
-If the script fails to run, check the CRON logs for errors.